Neck Pain Relief

 At Rebound Physical Therapy, one of our main treatments for neck pain is manual therapy, which consists of special techniques designed to reduce the stiffness of your neck and improve its range of motion.
 In addition to this, you will also be provided with targeted stretches and exercises aimed at building, strengthening, and improving the muscles and tissues in your neck.
 Our physical therapist may also decide to add additional methods to your treatment plan as deemed fit, such as ice and heat therapy, ultrasound, or electrical stimulation.

 If your neck pain is limiting your daily life, don’t wait any longer to seek help.
-Contact us at Boise, ID center to schedule your consultation.
+Contact us at Boise and Meridian, ID center to schedule your consultation.
 At Rebound Physical Therapy, we are dedicated to providing you with the tools you need for neck pain recovery and relief!